betterangels/buoy/features.md

 <div class="row">

     <div class="col-md-4">
-        <h4>Community-owned & operated</h4>
+        <h3>Community-owned & operated</h3>

         <p>Buoy can be entirely self-hosted.
 Run it on your own blog to create a community crisis response system in your neighborhood, with no involvement from corporate or government institutions of <em>any</em> kind.</p>
     </div>

     <div class="col-md-4">
-        <h4>Get the social support you need with none of the risk</h4>
+        <h3>Get the social support you need with none of the risk</h3>

         <p>Noise disturbance?
 Need parenting support?
 Use Buoy to call friends and neighbors to the scene, instead of relying on the cops.
 Read more about what <a href="http://talkpoverty.org/2016/03/10/when-low-income-mothers-call-the-police/">happens when low-income mothers call the cops</a>.</p>
     </div>

     <div class="col-md-4">
-        <h4>Decentralized</h4>
+        <h3>Group multi-media coordination</h3>
-        <p>Any WordPress-powered website can become a Buoy, and you can use more than one Buoy at once.
-This means no single entity can control or shut down the Buoy network.</p>
+        <p>Buoy combines a real-time map, group chat, and video or audio uploads to give responders the tools they need to coordinate an action even if the person who issued the alert is unresponsive.</p>
     </div>

 </div><!-- .row -->